glorialimicrosoft/CpmDemoApp/CpmDemoApp/README.md

      *(The build process copies the client app artifacts to the `wwwroot` directory of the ASP.NET Web App, ensuring seamless integration.)*

 2. **Start the Application**:
-   - Run the `CpmDemoApp` solution to launch the application.
+   - Run the `CpmDemoApp` solution in Visual Studio to launch the application.

 ## Additional Notes
 - Ensure all configurations are accurately updated before running the application.